ibm-cloud-docs/event-notifications/getting-started.md

 To learn the more about the process of creating a subscription, see [Creating a subscription](/docs/event-notifications?topic=event-notifications-en-create-en-subscription#en-create-subscription).

 Once you have created the subscription, you will receive a notification at the destination chosen previously whenever an event occurs.

+As an alternative to the console-based approach, you can also use [Terraform IBM Modules (TIM)](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim) to provision and configure {{site.data.keyword.en_short}} instances using Infrastructure as Code(IaC) automation.
+The [Terraform IBM Modules (TIM) for {{site.data.keyword.en_short}}](https://registry.terraform.io/modules/terraform-ibm-modules/event-notifications/ibm/latest){: external} provides a standardized, tested approach for deploying {{site.data.keyword.en_short}} with best practices built in.
+These modules are pre-built, open-source, and enterprise-ready that follow {{site.data.keyword.cloud_notm}} security best practices.
+{: tip}